AdobeDocs/platform-learn.en/help/tutorial-platform-demo-sc/modules/module9/ex3.md

 ![GTM Setup](./images/dataelements.png)

 The first Variable we need to add is called **customerEmail**.
-When a customer creates a profile on the AEP Demo-website, we'll link the customer's email address to his or her customer profile in Platform.
+When a customer creates a profile on the Platform Demo-website, we'll link the customer's email address to his or her customer profile in Platform.
-In the AEP Demo-website, information is often stored in localStorage.
+In the Platform Demo-website, information is often stored in localStorage.
 To access this we need a Custom Javascript to populate the GTM Variable.

 In the **User-Defined Variables** - section, click **New**: